 Tip: Seater/sleepers are recommended.
 Leg room is moderate and seats recline back.
 Non AC buses can still be cold when the windows are open.

-What countries intimidate you?
-What would you recommend as top beaches in Goa?
+What would you recommend as the top 5 beaches in Goa?